 According to the IRS in Publication 525, "Generally, if a debt you owe is canceled or forgiven other than as a gift or bequest, you must include the canceled amount in your income.
 You have no income from the canceled debt if it is intended as a gift to you.
 A debt includes any indebtedness for which you are liable or which attaches to property you hold."

-Wait—what's that about a gift?
+Wait—what's that about a loophole?

 Canceled debts are excluded from income when they're made as gifts.
 This includes inheritances, such as if a kind family member forgives a debt you owe him in his last will and testament.

-Other Exceptions to the Usual Rules
+Other Exceptions to Rules on Debts Discharged in Bankruptcy

 Debts can also be excluded from your income for tax purposes if you're insolvent—the total amount of your debts exceeds the total fair market value of all your assets.
 This is the case even if you haven't yet filed for bankruptcy to rectify the problem.

 Student loans are sometimes canceled if you work them off with certain employers.
-The IRS does not consider this to be income to you either.
+The IRS does not consider this to be income to you, either.

-If You Have to Claim the Income
+How to Report Debts Discharged in Bankruptcy If You Have to Claim the Taxable Income

 Enter the amount of the canceled debt on line 21 of your 1040 if you must report it as income.
 It's "other income" and Form 1040 provides a small area where you can explain the source, which would be "canceled debt".
-But don't do this until after you've consulted with a tax professional about the exact details of your situation.
-You want to be very sure that you do indeed have to report the income.
+But, don't do this until after you've consulted with a tax professional about the exact details of your situation.
+You want to be very sure that you do, indeed, have to report the income.